-2020/21 will forever be remembered as a year of unprecedented challenge as we responded to Covid-19 and the impact felt across all areas of the organisation.
+The unprecedented challenges of Covid-19 continued in 2021 and the impact felt across all areas of the organisation.
 The Covid-19 restrictions significantly reduced day opportunity and community-based services.
-We have adapted our building-based day services to be more community-focussed to ensure continuity of service to our customers.
+We adapted our building-based day services to be more communityfocussed to ensure continuity of service to our customers.
 Additional controls were in place across our residential services, with additional personal protective equipment sourced to further strengthen our health and safety arrangements.
-Our offices were closed in March 2020 with staff successfully working from home throughout 2020/21.
+The period over Christmas 2021 and into the new year was at the peak of the Omicron variant, and the most challenging for our residential services throughout the whole Covid-19 period.
+It came at a time of high positive cases, staff shortages and the holiday period.
+This was a common story across the social care sector but has eased slightly as we moved into 2022.
+Our offices remained closed for most of 2021/22 with staff successfully working from home.
+Hybrid working was introduced for office staff from February 2022, and we welcomed staff back into our buildings.